whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 programmatically.
 This is accomplished by creating a model modifier and activating it using the :option:`--prerebotmodifier` option.

-This functionality works nearly exactly like `programmatic modification of test data`_ that can be enabled with the :option:`--prerunmodifier` option.
+This functionality works nearly exactly like :ref:`programmatic modification of test data` that can be enabled with the :option:`--prerunmodifier` option.
-The obvious difference is that this time modifiers operate with the `result model`_, not the `running model`_.
+The obvious difference is that this time modifiers operate with the :ref:`result model`, not the :ref:`running model`.
 For example, the following modifier marks all passed tests that have taken more time than allowed as failed:

 .. sourcecode:: python